docsforadobe/premiere-plugin-guide/docs/intro/premiere-pro-plugin-types.rst

 ----

-What Exactly Is a Premiere Plug-in?
+What Exactly Is a Premiere Pro Plugin?
 ================================================================================

 Premiere plugins contain a single entry point of a type specific to each API.